EladLaster/OOP_Ex1/README.md

 #subject:

-            Send updates with Observer(a disin pattern) and track object size in Heap.
+            Send updates with Observer(a design pattern) and track object size in Heap.

 ## observer

-The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods(by wikipedia).
+The observer pattern is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 There are times when users will want to receive information from a certain site (for example: a news site, social networks, promotions and discounts from any site and more ...), for this they will have to go to the site where the information is available and ask him if it has been updated recently again and again until it really happens, in order to streamline the process - since it will cause a load on the site and waste time, We want to find a design pattern that will allow us to do it efficiently and quickly.